gradio-app/gradio/guides/01_getting-started/02_key-features.md

 Note: using batch functions with Gradio **requires** you to enable queuing in the underlying Interface or Blocks (see the queuing section above).

-## Colab Notebooks

-Gradio is able to run anywhere you run Python, including local jupyter notebooks as well as collaborative notebooks, such as [Google Colab](https://colab.research.google.com/).
-In the case of local jupyter notebooks and Google Colab notbooks, Gradio runs on a local server which you can interact with in your browser.
-(Note: for Google Colab, this is accomplished by [service worker tunneling](https://github.com/tensorflow/tensorboard/blob/master/docs/design/colab_integration.md), which requires cookies to be enabled in your browser.)
-For other remote notebooks, Gradio will also run on a server, but you will need to use [SSH tunneling](https://coderwall.com/p/ohk6cg/remote-access-to-ipython-notebooks-via-ssh) to view the app in your local browser.
-Often a simpler options is to use Gradio's built-in public links, [discussed in the next Guide](https://gradio.app/guides/sharing-your-app/#sharing-demos).